pavan98765/marketplace/README.md

 ## Getting Started

-Clone the repository and follow the instructions in the [documentation](https://github.com/pavan98765/marketplace) to set up your development environment.
+Clone the repository and Run the server: `python manage.py runserver`